CChristidis/Compilers-MYY802/README.md

 The goal of this project is to create a compiler for the minimal programming lanuage "Cimple".
 Cimple resembles C syntactically.

-Cimple's grammar is created by my professor, George Manis.
+Cimple's grammar is created by Compilers-MYY802's professor, George Manis.

 # Cimple's syntax grammar: